-From the colossal Large square, the city ascends through the jungle hills in rows of wide and massive steps.
-The effort to climb the steep hills of the jungle will be worth it.
+From the colossal Large square, the city climbs the jungle hills in rows of wide, massive steps.
+The effort of climbing the steep hills of the jungle will be worth it.

 From the temples built on the cusps, the lords of Yaxchilan They dominated the green and thick panorama that surrounds it.
 Discovering Yaxchilán is wonderful, take your time.
 The location and trails through the jungle make it a spectacular visit.

-It is easy to see tropical birds like the toucan, some rodent like the capibara or the tepezcuintle, and most likely during your walk you will be accompanied by the sounds of the hauling monkeys.
+It is easy to see tropical birds such as the toucan, a rodent such as the capybara or the tepezcuintle, and most likely during your walk you will be accompanied by the sounds of the hauling monkeys.
 This close contact with nature it is another reason that makes Yaxchilán an 10.